Interpretable Vertebral Fracture Quantification via Anchor-Free Landmarks Localization: Method

 \subsection{Non-maximum suppression}

 Non-maximum suppression (NMS) is an essential component of the majority of current object detection pipelines.
 Its main purpose is to reduce the number of predictions referring to the same object, and ideally leaving exactly one final prediction per object.
-NMS requires a measure of \textit{closeness} between two given predictions, as well as an \textit{objectness} score.
+NMS requires a measure of \textit{closeness} between two given predictions, i.e. a measure of overlap between bounding boxes, as well as an \textit{objectness} score.

 In our case, the objectness score is directly predicted by the model.